Scaling Agentic AI Across the Enterprise

 2. Universal Agent and Reasoning Engine

 While building and deploying enterprise agentic systems, it is important to ensure that there is a single point of service for all user interactions.
 This means that the system, and not the user, needs to understand which agent to route a certain user query to, even when there is ambiguity in user utterance.
-This is done using a universal agent supported by a reasoning and context disambiguation engine.
+This is done using a universal agent supported by an AI reasoning and context disambiguation engine.

 The universal agent acts as a single entry point for user queries and uses the reasoning engine to break down the query into tasks for various domain-specific agents.
 It is important to note that the user queries would be in a conversational manner and hence could contain multiple tasks across multiple agents and domains.